Introduction to the Functions – SUMPRODUCT, INDEX and MATCH (with Examples)

 3. MATCH Function

-First of all, we’re going to know the position of the month of June from the month headers.
+- Example: To determine the position of the month of June from the month headers

 =MATCH(F16,D4:I4,0)

-➤ Press ENTER & you’ll find that the column position of the month of June is 6 in the month headers.
+- Press ENTER to find that the column position for June is 6 in the month headers.

-Change the name of the month in cell F17 & you’ll see the related column position of another month selected.
+If you change the name of the month in cell F17, you’ll see the related column position of another month selected.

-And if we want to know the row position of the brand Dell from the names of the brands in Column B, then the formula in cell F20 will be:
+Similarly, if you want to know the row position of the brand Dell from the brand names in Column B, enter the formula in cell F20:

 =MATCH(F19,B5:B14,0)

-Here, B5:B14 is the range of cells where the name of the brand will be looked for.
-If you change the brand name in cell F19, you’ll get the related row position of that brand from the selected range of cells.
+Changing the brand name in cell F19 will give you the related row position for that brand within the selected range of cells.

-Now, based on our dataset, we want to know the total selling price of the Lenovo brand in June.
+Suppose we have a dataset with information about computer devices, including their brands and selling prices for different months.
+We want to determine the total selling price of the Lenovo brand in June.

 =INDEX(D5:I14,MATCH(E17,B5:B14,0),MATCH(E16,D4:I4,0))